The things I'd miss if I were to become blind:

 seeing their different facial expressions or delight, surprise, in great laughter, in anger or even fear, in sadness, in deep thoughts or when they are bored.
 When they are sleepy, falling asleep...

-I'd miss seeing their face change as they grow from a baby to a child, and then to a man.
+I'd miss seeing their face change as they grow from a baby to a child, and

 I'd miss studying their handsome features, their fingers and toes, and clipping their nails.